Come, Lord Jesus

 “In a very little while, he who comes will come, and will not wait.”

 You have done a great deal of waiting on this journey, and a lot of it was the anxious kind, the bracing that flinches toward the next loss, the watching that expects bad news.
 Here, at the end, waiting is handed back to you transformed.
-Christ says, yes, I am coming quickly, and you are given the church's oldest prayer to say in return: come, Lord Jesus.
+He says, yes, I am coming quickly, and you are given the oldest prayer of faith to answer with: come, Lord Jesus.
 Feel the difference between those two kinds of waiting.
 One is a person crouched against a blow.
-The other is a person at a window, leaning toward a homecoming.
+The other is a person at a window, leaning toward a homecoming, eyes going again to the bend in the road.
 The same hours, the same not-knowing of the hour, but everything about the posture is changed, because of who is on the road.
-Whatever you are still waiting through, the unanswered prayer, the unhealed place, the future you cannot yet see, you are not waiting for the next catastrophe.
-You are waiting toward a Person who has promised He is on His way and will not delay.
-So let your waiting lean forward again.
-Let it become expectant.
-The One you are watching for is surely coming, and He is closer to the bend than He was when you started.